QAInsights/Performance-Engineering-Questions/README.md

 ### 👨‍👩‍👧‍👦 End Users

  - Who are all the end users?
- - End users demographics
+ - End users' demographics
- - End users device preferences
+ - End users' device preferences
- - End users network preferences
+ - End users' network preferences
- - End users broswer preferences
+ - End users' broswer preferences

 ### 🔢 SLAs, SLOs and all about numbers

  - What are all the SLAs and SLOs?
  - How many users/transactions need to be injected?
+ - What is the throughput to achieve?
+   - The context of throughput varies based on the tool you are working.
+   - E.g. it could be number of successful orders per minute or the data (in bytes) transferred between the client and the server
  - Acceptable SLAs:
     - Response time
     - Throughput